Shivam-26102003/IMC_Trading_Prosperity_2025/README.md

 The goal of this competition was to create an automated trading strategy capable of competing in a real-time, high-speed, and highly dynamic trading environment.
 We leveraged both quantitative analysis and strategic decision-making under pressure to build robust, fast, and adaptive trading bots.

 ---
+## 🌐 Problem Statement

+The competition simulated a virtual exchange with multiple fictional assets, where participants had to design automated trading algorithms to maximize profit while respecting position limits and market rules.

+In Round 1, the exchange introduced the following products:
+- **Rainforest Resin**: a stable product with minimal price volatility.
+- **Kelp**: a product showing oscillating price behavior.
+- **Squid Ink**: a highly volatile product exhibiting mean-reversion tendencies.

+The goal was to design algorithms capable of efficiently trading these products by analyzing market data, managing positions, and executing profitable orders.

+---

+## 🧠 Our Approach

+We focused our initial efforts on designing a robust algorithm for **Rainforest Resin**, which provided a good opportunity to test and develop market-making strategies due to its price stability.

+### Strategy Highlights

+- **Enhanced Market-Making for Rainforest Resin**
+  - Dynamic fair price estimation.
+  - Market making within a configurable spread around the fair price.
+  - Aggressive order taking when favorable opportunities arise (arbitrage entries).
+  - Position management via soft limits to prevent over-exposure.
+  - Clearing logic to offload excess inventory when positions exceeded thresholds.
+  - Fully parameterized logic to control trading behavior:
+    - `take_width`: aggressiveness for taking orders.
+    - `clear_width`: aggressiveness for clearing inventory.
+    - `default_edge`: spread used for quoting.
+    - `soft_position_limit`: threshold for adjusting quoting behavior.

+- **PnL Logging & Analytics**
+  - Position tracking and proper PnL logging for monitoring performance.

+More to be updated soon.... about further rounds
+---

 ## 🧠 Strategy Highlights